Designing healthcare platforms trusted by 400,000+ users

 Program Adherence

-SketcheS & Exploration
+Sketches & Exploration

 Early user research.
 Notes and user flow from a call with a provider.

-Designing the line chart interaction and visual.
+Sketching ideas for the line chart interaction and visual.

 Telehealth

-SketcheS & Exploration
+Sketches & Exploration

 Initial patient flow, pre-research, pre-kickoff.
 Just trying to imagine how it might fit within the MedBridge experience.

-Patient Portal
+Patient Portal Mockups

 Description